Catharine

 Resources

-Log in to the Parent Portal to view your child’s grades, test scores, attendance, immunization records, report cards, and more.
+Log in to the Parent & Family Portal to view school announcements, messages from your child’s teacher, and access grades, test scores, attendance, immunization records, and report cards.

 Family Hub